 What Is It?

-Dietary intervention is an important part of the Biomedical approach and should be overseen by an experienced practitioner.
+Dietary intervention is an important part of the Functional Medicine approach and should be overseen by an experienced practitioner.
 The practitioner can help you determine which diet is appropriate for the individual depending on gut health, nutrient profile, allergies, food sensitivities, metabolic issues, toxicity and genetic factors.

-It is important that dietary intervention be done as part of a total biomedical approach that includes gut healing, supplements and/or detoxification.
+It is important that dietary intervention be done as part of a total Functional Medicine approach that includes gut healing, supplements and/or detoxification.

-Diets most commonly recommended by a biomedical practitioner include; Evolutionary Diet, Casein-Free/Gluten-Free Diet, Specific Carbohydrate Diet, Gut And Psychology Syndrome Diet, Body Ecology Diet and Elimination Diet.
+Diets most commonly recommended by a Functional Medicine practitioner include; Evolutionary Diet, Casein-Free/Gluten-Free Diet, Specific Carbohydrate Diet, Gut And Psychology Syndrome Diet, Body Ecology Diet and Elimination Diet.

 Who Is It For?